inzexg-coder/Amenodes/README.md

 2. Create a feature branch: `git checkout -b feature/your-feature`
 3. Commit changes (see commit convention below)
 4. Push to the branch
-5. Open a Pull Request – CI will deploy a preview automatically
+5. Open a Pull Request – CI will deploy a preview automatically to RU or EN server

 ### Commit Convention